dingo/api-docs/Configuration.md

 By default only `basic` authentication is enabled.
 Authentication is covered in more detail in a later chapter.

-You must configure this in a published configuration file or in your bootstrap file.
+For more complex configuration you will need a service provider or bootstrap file.

 ```php
 $app['Dingo\Api\Auth\Auth']->extend('oauth', function ($app) {